Online Presence Policy

 Content Accessibility

-College web-based content must be made accessible in accordance with the College’s current accessibility agreement with the Office of Civil Rights, refer to Mid’s Accessibility Policy for more information.
+College web-based content must be made accessible in accordance with federal law.
+Refer to Mid’s Accessibility Policy for more information.

 For guidance on creating accessible social media content, contact Strategic Communications.